Greifswald Medical School: Admission

 The University of Greifswald's medical school is the second most requested, the most selective, and among the best-ranked in Germany.
 In 2007, Greifswald was ranked 2nd of 34 medical schools in Germany in terms of popularity with prospective students, out-ranking other popular universities such as the University of Heidelberg.
 Degrees are offered in medicine as well as dentistry.
 In Germany, places to study medicine and dentistry are usually allocated (by high school results) on a national level by a country-wide agency.
 However, a certain fraction of the places available may be administered by the universities if they wish so.
 In the year 2008, there were 2,100 applications for 95 places for medicine in Greifswald, which equals an admission rate of only 4.52 percent.
 In the same year, there were 400 applicants for 29 places in dentistry, which equals an admission rate of 7.25 percent.
-Admission is therefore as restrictive as at some of the world's best medical schools like Harvard.